-To ensure that the IPS information holdings (and individual IPS documents) are easily discoverable, understandable and machine-readable, CASA will:
+To ensure that IPS information are easily discoverable, understandable and accessible, we will:

-- publish an IPS icon on the FOI webpage
+- publish an IPS icon on the FOI page

 - wherever possible, provide online content in a format that can be searched, copied and transformed

-- publish a sitemap of its website, to help individuals identify the location of information published under ss 8(2) and 8(4)
+- publish a sitemap of this website to help individuals identify the location of information published under ss 8(2) and 8(4)

-- establish links to this Agency Plan and to the sitemap at www.directory.gov.au
+- establish links to this Agency Plan and to the sitemap on the Directory website

-CASA will, so far as possible, make its IPS information holdings available for reuse on open licensing terms.
+Where possible, we will also make our IPS information holdings available for reuse on open licensing terms.

-Where CASA has deposited or published IPS documents under a scheme such as the Commonwealth Library Deposit and the National Sound and Film Archive, CASA will publish on its website information about the deposits (including links where available).
+We will also publish information and links when we have deposited or published IPS documents under schemes such as the Commonwealth Library Deposit and the National Sound and Film Archive.

 Accessibility under the IPS